splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 :strong:`Prerequisites`

-* In Google Chrome Recorder select either CSS, or XPATH for Selector type to record.
+* In Google Chrome Recorder select either CSS or XPATH for Selector type to record.

 * Chrome script importer supports navigation in one tab only.
-Your navigation can’t span multiple tabs at the same time.
+Your navigation can’t span multiple tabs.

 :strong:`Steps`

 #.
-In Splunk Synthetic Monitoring, Select Edit on the Browser test to open the test configuration panel.
+In Splunk Synthetic Monitoring, Select :guilabel:`Edit` on the Browser test to open the test configuration panel.
 #.
 Select Import.
 #.
 Upload the JSON generated from Google Chrome recorder.
 #.
 If a step is not supported, you need to edit or delete the step.